-My child has already had the chicken pox.
-Do they still need to get the chicken pox vaccine?
+My child has already had chickenpox.
+Do they still need to get the chickenpox vaccine?

-To apply to opt your child out of taking the chicken pox vaccine, ask your child’s doctor to fill out the Review of Serology or Documentation of Varicella Disease form.
+Ask your child’s health care provider to fill out the Review of Serology or Documentation of Varicella Disease form.
 Bring the completed form to your school.
-Your school will review the form, and let you know if the opt-out request has been approved.
+Your school will review the form, and let you know if the request has been approved.
 Your child will be allowed to attend school during the approval process.
-Note that if your child is approved to opt-out of the small pox vaccine, they will still need to receive all other school required vaccinations.
+If your child is approved, they will still need to receive all other required vaccinations.

-My child took a blood test and is immune to Measles, Mumps, Rubella, Varicella, Hepatitis B, or Polio.
+My child took a blood test and is immune to Measles, Mumps, Rubella, Varicella, Hepatitis B, or Poliovirus.
 Do they still need to get that vaccine?

-If you think your child may be immune to measles, mumps, rubella, varicella, hepatitis B and/or polio, your child can take a blood test to check for immunity.
+If you think your child may be immune to measles, mumps, rubella, varicella, hepatitis B, and/or poliovirus, your child can take a blood test to check for immunity.
 Bring your child to a health care provider to take the blood test.
-If the blood test shows your child is immune for any of the diseases listed above, your child does not need to get a vaccine for that particular disease.
+If the blood test shows your child is immune to any of the diseases listed above, your child does not need to get a vaccine for that particular disease.

-To apply to opt-out of the measles, mumps, rubella, varicella, hepatitis b, or polio vaccine, have your health care provider fill out a Review of Serology, or Documentation of Varicella Disease form.
+To apply to show immunity to measles, mumps, rubella, varicella, hepatitis b, or poliovirus, have your health care provider fill out a Review of Serology, or Documentation of Varicella Disease form.
 Bring the completed form to your school.
-Your school will review the form, and let you know if the opt-out request has been approved.
+Your school will review the form, and let you know if the request has been approved.
 Your child will be allowed to attend school during the approval process.
-Note that if your child is approved to opt-out of a vaccine for a specific disease, they will still need to receive all other school required vaccinations.
+Note that if your child is approved for a specific disease, they will still need to receive all other school required vaccinations.